rexresearch

 have various slopes.
 With this embodiment of the invention, the

-travelling wave has advantageously the form of a ramp profile that
+travelling wave has advantageously the form of a ramp profile

-particles are transported to the collection area.
-Preferably the
+the particles are transported to the collection area.
+Preferably

-[0015]Advantageously, the collection alternating voltage within a
+[0015]Advantageously, the collection alternating voltage within

 [0016]The asymmetrical form of the travelling wave has the